BenAlbin/secret_messages_bot/README.md

 Note: I have deliberately not allowed this bot to be installed on your own server, while I iron out the bugs and write tests.

+27/11/18 - Currently migrating the discord stuff over to nostrum instead of alchemy.
+Ideally want to make the code clearer and implement a message cache, but need a less opinionated framework for certain things (like for example, when the marker message is sent by the bot, I want to keep the most recent x messages in a cache until the ready command, then we stop caching messages and wait for everyone else to be ready.)

 ### Commands

 Command | Usage